reijer-dev/decompiler-benchmarking/README.md

 explaining them all.
 Default reporting is done in HTML and XML, which can be handled with standard software.

+# (Your) environment
+The class nl.ou.debm.common.Environment holds code to deal with different computer environments.
+Feel free to add environment locations to the enum contained in the class and adapt the subsequent functions to detect your own computer and set your own default paths etc.

 # Using the producer

 ### Don't use the producer...